 Golden currant is an erect to arching, spineless shrub up to 6 feet high.
+It bears edible fruit.
 It is uncommon in the western part of the Ozarks.
 The flowers have a strong fragrance reminiscent of spicy cloves or sweet carnations.

 Leaves are simple, alternate, 1¼–3¼ inches long or wide, circular in overall shape, 3- or 5-lobed, the lobes entire or toothed toward the tip, usually entire toward the base, the margin often fringed with hairs, green on both sides, smooth, hairy on the veins above and below; leaf stalk ¼ to 1 inch long.